oscaribv/pyaneti/README.md

 ## ** Acknowledgements **
 * to Davide Gandolfi, for his support and motivation to create this code.
 * to Hannu Parviainen, to help me to interpret the first result of the PDF of the MCMC chains.
 I learned a lot!
 * to Mabel Valerdi, to help me with as the first pyaneti user, to detect bugs and errors in this manual.
+As well for its idea for the pyaneti's logo.
+* to Salvador Curiel, for his suggestions to parallelize the code.

 **THANKS!**